A Few Basic Guidelines

 (I) Does not leave litter – that’s a given !!!

 (J) For EVERYONE’s comfort and enjoyment Smokers are asked to stand outside the taped area if they wish to smoke.
 This is in line with World Archery and Archery GB rules where there is a ban on smoking within the competition area.
+Electronic cigarettes (Vapes) are allowed, but still be considerate of others; smoke in the face is not appreciated no matter what it contains.

 (K) When calling scores does so in groups of three, for example 7-